Harmonic Knots: Some families with

-We first give some specific examples, then an exhaustive list of harmonic knots $\H(a,b,c)$ with $(a-1)(b-1) \le 30$.
-Their diagrams have 15 or fewer crossing points. \pn {\bf Harmonic knots are not necessarily prime.}\\ G. and J. Freudenburg conjectured that every harmonic knot is prime.
-This conjecture is not true.
-The knot $ \H( 5, 7, 11 )$ is not prime; it is the connected sum of two figure-eight knots.
+Using this list and some evident simplifications, we can identify our knot.
+We first give some specific examples, then an exhaustive list of knots $\H(a,b,c)$ having a diagram with 15 or fewer crossings. \pn {\bf Harmonic knots are not necessarily prime.}\\ The knot $ \H( 5, 7, 11 )$ is not prime; it is the connected sum of two figure-eight knots.

-\pn {\bf Harmonic knots may be nonreversible.}\\ We have identified the following knots of form $\H (2n-1, 2n+1, 2n+3), \ n \ge 4$, by computing their Alexander polynomials and estimating their crossing numbers.
+\pn {\bf Harmonic knots may be nonreversible.}\\ We have identified the knots of form $\H (2n-1, 2n+1, 2n+3), \ n \le 5$, by computing their Alexander polynomials and their crossing numbers.
+We found two nonreversible harmonic knots, namely $\H(7,9,11) = 8_{17}$ and $\H(9,11,13) = 10_{115}.$ \pn Figure \ref{8-17} shows that $\H ( 7,9,11) = 8_{17}$ is symmetric through the origin and therefore is strongly ($-$)amphicheiral.
+It is also the first nonreversible knot (see \cite[p.~30]{Cr}).